Technical Blogging is a blog dedicated to relentlessly helping bloggers and entrepreneurs succeed online.

 My name is Antonio (you can call me Tony if you want).
 I don’t like to boast, but credentials do matter when it comes to teaching others, so I’ll get doing so over with quickly:

 - I have been blogging for over a decade (in English and Italian).

-- I’m a Software Developer and Technical Evangelist at IBM.
+- I’m a Software Developer and AI Evangelist at IBM.
 My Internet marketing skills are key to my role, as much as my programming skills are.
 BTW, I got this job through my programming blog.

 - I make a monthly side income from my technical blogs, which I update once in a while.
 This is virtually passive income.
 Overall, I don’t think I spend any more than a few hours a month on all of them combined.

 - Over the years, I’ve attracted millions of visitors to my blogs and side project sites.

 - As you know from the previous section, I’m the author of Technical Blogging published by The Pragmatic Bookshelf.